 Most courses have online discussions, some of which are graded.
 To some, this is the most troublesome course requirement possible; for others, it’s an opportunity to shine.
-Here are some tips to help your online discussion game.
+Here are some tips to help you successfully participate in online discussions.

 Plan your posting